vanilla-coke/reddit_mood_bot_python/README.md

 # reddit_mood_bot_python
-This is an example of a reddit bot that will analyze the overall mood of the thread.
+This is a working framework for a reddit bot that will analyze the overall mood of the thread.
 Analyses is performed via IBM tone-analyzer API

 The overall goal of this reddit bot is to determine the moods of a thread.
 In particular, this bot examines: Emotional Tone, Language Tone, and Social Tone.
 It responds with the names of the tones for each tone category, as well as the score for that tone.